This is a SUPER in-depth review of Shawn Josiah's Perpetual Income 365 software where I'll break down:

-And Perpetual Income 365 has 7 of them – that has to be a new record!
+Upsells drive me insane and Perpetual Income 365 has 7 of them – that's a new record!

-It's important to keep in mind that on top of the initial sign-up fee and $47 recurring monthly recurring payments, you're going to need to set aside an ads budget and (if you haven't already) you need to sign up for an email autoresponder so you can start building an email list.
+Keep in mind that on top of the initial sign-up fee and $47 recurring monthly recurring payments, you're going to need to set aside an ads budget and (if you haven't already) and sign up for an email autoresponder to start building an email list.

-I know this isn't a massive amount but over the course of a year, these monthly costs can start to add up.
+I know this isn't a massive amount but over the course of a year, these additional monthly costs can add up.